 - 1. Freeze the cabbage for 48 hours. - 2.
-Thaw the cabbage enough to enable you to remove the leaves. - 3.
-Under a heavy stream of running water, open ALL folds and crevices in the cabbage leaves and rinse thoroughly.
+Thaw the cabbage enough to enable you to remove the leaves. - Under a heavy stream of running water, open ALL folds and crevices in the cabbage leaves and rinse thoroughly.
+After one has performed these steps, the cabbage need not be checked.